apollographql/apollo-tooling/packages/apollo/README.md

   $ apollo service:download OUTPUT

 ARGUMENTS
-  OUTPUT  [default: schema.json] Path to write the introspection result to
+  OUTPUT  [default: schema.json] Path to write the introspection result to.
+Supports .json output only.

 OPTIONS
   -c, --config=config      Path to your Apollo config file